-Egypt has the largest education system in Africa and the government has been working to improve the standard of schooling available to Egyptians.
-However, public schools in Egypt are still of a low standard and expats are unlikely to consider them.
+Public education is free for all children, but public schools in Egypt remain at a low standard overall and expats are unlikely to consider them.
 Luckily, there are many good international school options across the country, particularly in Cairo and Alexandria.

 Public schools in Egypt

 Public education in Egypt begins with the basic education phase, consisting of kindergarten (age 4 and 5), primary school (age 6 to 12), preparatory school (13 to 15) and secondary school (15 to 18).